WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 # Logistic Regression

-LogisticWine classifies between two sorts of wine denoted by 0 and 1.

 **Instructions**: To run the program, compile and run MachineLearn.java.
 This is set by default to classify the wine dataset (dataset_wine1.txt holds label 1: wine 1 and label 0: wine 2).

 Modify parameters or whatever as you want in this java file.